Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Introduction

-On the research for finding unavoidable sets of reducible configurations, the great contribution was made by German mathematician Heesch\cite{H1969}, which became the foundation for the final solution with computer in 1976\cite{AH1977,AH1977(2),AHK1977}.
-Heesch put forward a more systematized method which could solve the four color problem effectively.
-It was given to the public by him in a seminar at Hamburg University and Keele University, which attracted Haken's attention.
-He predicted that it might contain ten thousands of unavoidable sets of reducible configurations.
-But it was impossible to check the reducibility of all the configurations by hand.
-Moreover, he proposed another method ``discharging" to prove the reducibility, which pushed forward the proof of the four color problem greatly.
-From 1960 to 1976, the research focused on finding unavoidable sets of reducible configurations by computer.
-The main contributors in the 1960s were Heesch, Haken, Durre and Shimamoto etc. And in the 1970s, Heesch, Allaire, Swart, Bernhart, Haken and Tutte etc. made great contributions on the four color problem.
-Among them, Shimamoto was frustrated by checking that one of his configurations was not D-reducible with computer\cite{CZ2005}.
+The planar graph is called a maximal planar graph if each of its faces is a triangle.
+A \textbf{configuration} of a maximal planar graph is defined as a boundary cycle and the part inside the cycle.
+In the Four-Color Problem, a set $\mathcal{U}$ of configurations is \textbf{unavoidable} if every maximal planar graph necessarily contains at least one member of $\mathcal{U}$.
+A configuration is \textbf{reducible} if it cannot be a configuration of a smallest counterexample to the Four-Color Conjecture.
+On the research of finding unavoidable sets of reducible configurations, the great contribution was made by German mathematician Heesch \cite{H1969}, who laid the foundation for the final solution to Four-Color Problem with electronic computer in 1976\cite{AH1977,AH1977(2),AHK1977}.
+Heesch put forward a more systematic method.
+He firmly believed that this method could effectively solve the Four-Color Problem.
+He published it at a seminar in Hamburg University and Keele University, which Haken attended.
+Heesch estimated that it might contain about ten thousands unavoidable reducible configurations and it was impossible to check the reducibility of so many configurations by hand.
+He proposed a new method called ``discharging'' to prove the reducibility, which was a big step up in the research on Four-Color Problem.
+From 1960s to 1976, the research focused on how to find unavoidable sets of reducible configurations by means of electronic computer.
+The main contributors in the 1960s were Heesch, Haken, Durre, Shimamoto, etc. And in the 1970s, Heesch, Allaire, Swart, Bernhart, Haken,Tutte etc. Among them, Shimamoto was frustrated by checking that one of his configurations was not a so-called D-reducible with computer \cite{CZ2005}.

-The algorithm for checking ``reducible obstacle" was proposed by Appel and Haken, which could reduce computing time greatly.
-With the help of John Koch, they constructed successfully a complete proof which contained unavoidable sets of 1936 kinds of reducible configurations (later reduced to 1476 kinds) in 1976\cite{AH1977,AH1977(2),AHK1977}.
-Each configuration needs to be checked one by one with computer.
-This proof was rechecked independently with different programs in different computers.
-Therefore, it took about 1200 hours with three computers to validate the four color conjecture, in which the number of judgments was about 10,000,000,000.
+The algorithm for checking ``reducible obstacle'' was proposed by Appel and Haken, which could greatly reduce computing time.
+With the help of John Koch, they successfully constructed the unavoidable set of 1936 reducible configurations (later reduced to 1476 kinds) in June, 1976 \cite{AH1977,AH1977(2),AHK1977}.
+Each configuration needed checking with electronic computer in turn.
+Different programs and computers were used to independently reexamine this work.
+Using three computers, spending 1200 hours, making ten billion judgements, they definitely proved Four-Color Conjecture by computer-assisted methods.